iam-pratap/Interview-Preparation-Guide/docker.md

 Distro-less images contain only your application and its runtime dependencies with a very minimum operating system libraries.
 They do not contain package managers, shells or any other programs you would expect to find in a standard Linux distribution.
 They are very small and lightweight images.

 `11.
+What is the difference between PUBLISH and EXPOSE`

+- If you specify neither **"expose"** nor **"-p"**, the service in the container will only be accessible from inside the container.
+- If you **"expose"** a port, the service in the container is not accessible from outside docker, (container-to-container)this is good for inter-container communication.
+- If you **"expose"** and **"-p"** a port, the service in the container is accessible from anywhere, even outside docker.
+- If you do **"-p"** but do not **"expose"** docker does an implicit expose.
+This is because if a port is open to the public, it is automatically also open to the other docker containers.
+Hence **"-p"** includes **"expose"**.

+`11.
 Real time Challenges with Docker?`

 - Docker is a single daemon process.
 Which can cause a single point of failure, If the Docker daemon goes down for some reason all the application are down.